 Ask someone to define 'spiritual activities' and you will get a million different answers.
 Some activities have an obvious spiritual relationship to a specific tradition, while other activities lead to a connectedness with community and spiritual curiosity.
 How you practice your spirituality can be as impactful as your specific faith tradition, or absence of a faith tradition.

-Keep aware of the work that our Interfaith Activator student staff is doing around campus.
-You'll find them in the most amazing places.
+Keep aware of the work that our office is doing around campus.
+You'll find us in the most amazing places.

 Meditation By focusing on your breathing and clearing away unnecessary thoughts, you open yourself to the potential of being more centered, focused, and intentional.
-Tibetan Buddhist meditation can be experienced at Lawrence and is led by a campus professor who's scholarly work directly lends itself to this contemplative worship practice.
+Tibetan Buddhist meditation can be experienced at Lawrence and is frequently led by a campus professor who's scholarly work directly lends itself to this contemplative worship practice.
+For Fall 2020, student leaders will offer a virtual meditation on Tuesdays and physically distanced in-person meditation in the Sabin Living Room or the grassy area to the east of Sabin House.

 Large Group meetings with LCF The Lawrence Christian Fellowship meets Wednesdays during term to celebrate their faith, support one another, and engage in activities that support community.